St Paul's Prep School: The present school

-St Paul's Juniors now forms part of a single school campus on the Barnes site.
-St Paul's Juniors and St Paul's School, whilst housed separately, share many facilities, such as the lunch hall, sports centre, swimming pool and some sports fields.
+The school now forms part of a single campus on the Barnes site.
+St Paul's Prep School and St Paul's School, whilst housed separately, share many facilities, such as the lunch hall, sports centre, swimming pool and some sports fields.

-St Paul's Juniors is an all-boys school and teaches pupils from age 7 to age 13.
+St Paul's Prep School is an all-boys school and teaches pupils from age 7 to age 13.
 Entry is by examination at age 7, age 8 and age 11.
-Providing that a pupil is progressing normally academically, it is expected that all boys will go on to St Paul's at age 13.
 There are currently about 445 pupils, who are all day boys.
 The current head is Oliver Snowball, formerly the headmaster of Eaton House the Manor Girls' School.

-The Tatler Schools Guide says of St Paul's Juniors: "These may well be the cleverest boys in the capital, on track for St Paul’s (20 SPS scholarships last year, as well as two to Westminster and one apiece to Eton and Marlborough), but they wear it lightly."
+The Tatler Schools Guide says of the school: "These may well be the cleverest boys in the capital, on track for St Paul's (20 SPS scholarships last year, as well as two to Westminster and one apiece to Eton and Marlborough), but they wear it lightly."

-Joseph
+Joseph and the Amazing Technicolor Dreamcoat

 Joseph and the Amazing Technicolor Dreamcoat, by Andrew Lloyd Webber and Tim Rice, was originally commissioned for and performed by the boys (both orchestra and singers) of Colet Court.
 The first performance in its original form as a 15-minute "pop cantata" took place in the Old Assembly Hall of Colet Court in Hammersmith on 1 March 1968.
 The second performance, also involving Colet Court boys, was on 12 May 1968 at Central Hall, Westminster.
 This was picked up by a reviewer for the Sunday Times.
 The third performance, of a now expanded version, was at St Paul's Cathedral on 9 November 1968.
-The first recording was released in 1969, and remained in the US charts for three months, since when the piece has been performed commercially all over the world and re-recorded on disc and on video.
+The first recording of the piece, featuring the Colet Court choir, was released by Decca Records in 1969, and remained in the US charts for three months.
+Joseph was subsequently performed commercially all over the world and re-recorded on disc and on video.
 It has been performed again at Colet Court as the annual school play several times, most recently in 2004.